Stream Delisting

 The delisting strategy was created by the Chesapeake Conservancy.
 It couples cutting-edge mapping data analysis with an extensive partnership effort to align limited resources toward delisting streams on an accelerated time frame.
-The Partners’ goal of 350 miles of Lancaster streams coincides with Pennsylvania’s goal of 30 streams restored by 2030.
+The Partners’ goal of 20 streams delisted coincides with Pennsylvania’s goal of 30 streams restored by 2030.

 Collaborative Watershed Mapping Tool